EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 curl -o- https://some_obscure_link_or_not | bash
 ```

-We want to add that we do **not** endorse this practice as it's dangerous and exposes your system to many security risks.
-On the other hand, though, it's true that cloning the source via Git and compile/installing it blindly is not much safer, so it's always up to how much you trust the peer review on the project you're about to use.
+We want to add that we do **not** endorse this practice as it’s dangerous and exposes your system to many security risks.
+On the other hand, though, it’s true that cloning the source via Git and compile/installing it blindly is not much safer, so it’s always up to how much you trust the peer review on the project you’re about to use.
 And at least with an https URL you should be talking to the destination you want, whereas an http URL is much more dangerous.

-Furthermore going through the entire Python and NodeJS installation as a regular user, was far beyond the scope of this post and the steps proposed here *assumes* that you're doing everything as the regular user, except where specifically stated differently.
+Furthermore going through the entire Python and NodeJS installation as a regular user, was far beyond the scope of this post and the steps proposed here *assumes* that you’re doing everything as the regular user, except where specifically stated differently.

 Anyway after that we updated **pip** and then installed all the needed Python modules: